PedroCristo/portfolio_project_1/README.md

    ## Website Development Issues

- - Because of misunderstanding how to do Git Commit I was doing them wrong.
+ - Because of a misunderstanding how to do Git Commit I was doing them wrong.
 After I had my first call with my mentor he clarify to me how to do it and I have been following his explanation.
 ## Deployment

 The website development has been done in the "main" branch.
 This branch has been deployed using GitHub Pages.